Enterusername-pythonnoob/COUNTDOWNTIMER/README.md

 just a powershell countdown simple (3 files and read the README.md if u downloaded this)

+(if u want to run this at powershell copy all the insides of countdown_color)

 A terminal countdown timer for PowerShell with big ASCII-art digits, a custom hex color picker, adjustable duration, and ASCII-boxed menus.

 ![PowerShell](https://img.shields.io/badge/PowerShell-5.1%2B-5391FE?logo=powershell&logoColor=white)